Now we really feel like we're on our way to Alaska!

 It began raining before we left Grande Prairie on Tuesday morning.
 We

-drove only 81 miles that day to reach Dawson Creek because we wanted to spend
+drove only a little more than an hour that day to reach Dawson Creek because we wanted to spend

 the afternoon visiting several landmarks in town.